Conference Theme - Successful Implementation of a CADD System

 Ranching Heritage

-Center - Entertainment will be Blue Prairie,
+- Entertainment will be Blue Prairie,

 John Levacy and the Ranch Host Dancers, and the Llano Estacado Drifters (John